IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

-Afterwards the device management server in the {{site.data.keyword.iot_short_notm}} uses the Device Management Protocol to request that the devices specified initiate the firmware installation by publishing using the topic ``iotdm-1/mgmt/initiate/firmware/update``.
+After the firmware update is successfully downloaded, the device management server in the {{site.data.keyword.iot_short_notm}} uses the Device Management Protocol to request that the devices that are specified initiate the firmware installation by using the topic ``iotdm-1/mgmt/initiate/firmware/update``.
-If this operation can be initiated immediately, set the ``rc`` to ``202``.
+If this operation can be initiated immediately, set the ``rc`` parameter to ``202``.
-If firmware was not previously downloaded successfully, set the ``rc`` to ``400``.
+If firmware was not previously downloaded successfully, set the ``rc`` parameter to ``400``.

-Here is an example:
+The following code shows an example:

 ```
 Incoming request from the {{site.data.keyword.iot_short_notm}}: